arivmat/data.harvesting/README.md

     -   [Docker](https://www.docker.com/products/docker-desktop/): Install Docker from Docker's official website.
     -   [VNC Viewer](https://www.realvnc.com/es/connect/download/viewer/): Download and install VNC Viewer from RealVNC.

-4. Setup Rselenium: following the previous installation, it is required to open docker before running the code and log in with a user.
+3. Setup Rselenium: following the previous installation, it is required to open docker before running the code and log in with a user.
 Then, run the following commands in the R terminal:

     -   docker info
     -   docker run hello-world
     -   docker pull selenium/standalone-firefox-debug:latest
     -   docker run -d -p 4449:4444 -p 5901:5900 --platform linux/amd64 selenium/standalone-firefox-debug:latest

-5. Run the application: Once all dependencies are installed and configured, the project can be run by opening R and executing the main script.
+4. Run the application: Once all dependencies are installed and configured, the project can be run by opening R and executing the main script.

 ## Usage

 Once the project is set up and running, users can utilize the various data processing and visualization features seamlessly.
 The project enables web scraping to collect book cover images and extract dominant colors, allowing for an in-depth analysis of color trends across different authors and genres.
-Users can explore the most frequently used colors for different authors, genres, and sources,comparing trends.
+Users can explore the most frequently used colors for different authors, genres, and sources, comparing trends.

 ## Features